 Leave the money in the plan

 Some plans let beneficiaries stay in the plan.
-All plans are different, and spouse and non spouse beneficiaries must adhere to plan rules.
+All plans are different, and spouse and non-spouse beneficiaries must adhere to plan rules.
+You should contact the 401(k) plan administrator to find out what distribution options are available to you.

 Disclaim, or decline to inherit, all or part of the assets

 Beneficiaries can decline to inherit their portion, in which case assets would go to the next eligible beneficiaries.
-If there are no other beneficiaries or they disclaim as well, the assets will pass to the account owner's estate and become subject to probate.
+If there are no other beneficiaries or they disclaim as well, the assets may eventually pass to the account owner’s estate and become subject to probate.